1. Why pay an annual fee?

 4. How is the annual fee different from the renewal fee?

 It is important to note that there are separate and distinct obligations to pay the annual fee and to renew registration.
 Registered teachers are required to pay an annual fee for their teacher registration every year.
 A renewal of registration fee is only required to be paid when the teacher makes an application to renew their registration before its expiry.

 Of course, in some circumstances a teacher's renewal of registration may coincide with payment of the annual fee.
 The TRBWA will send separate notifications to remind teachers of the need to meet their obligations.

 5. How can I show that I have paid my annual fee?
 Do I get a receipt?

-A receipt will be made available when the annual fee is paid in full.
+A paid tax invoice will be available electronically when the annual fee is paid in full.

-The payment receipt can be accessed at your convenience through Teacher Login under the Correspondence tab.
+The paid tax invoice can be accessed at your convenience through Teacher Login under the Finance tab.

 The Principal (and their delegates) at your school can confirm you have paid the annual fee by accessing the Teacher Register Information (Professional).
 Please note, this option is not available for educational venues other than schools.

 6. Why is there a late payment fee of $56

 A late payment processing fee of $56 is prescribed under the Teacher Registration (General) Regulations 2012.
 This fee is used to cover costs of following up on late payments in order to minimise the number of teachers becoming unregistered.